Blankiiii/Discord-Widget-Collection/Steam Profile Stats/README.md

 3. start the bat file and enjoy

 ## DISCLAIMER
-- Discord widgets are not meant for Realtime stats which is why i have made the Update interval to 24 hours like any other games widget has, you can still change it but i will not be responsible if your Account gets flagged.
+- Discord widgets are not meant for realtime stats which is why i have made the update interval to 24 hours like any other games widget has, you can still change it but i will not be responsible if your account gets flagged.

 ## OPTIONAL
 - you can make a 3rd Subtitle with your most played recent game (mostplayedgame), this is however completly optional